Reef-Space/sump/README.md

 # Sump

+# If you've stumbled across this page, please don't try to use it.
+It's entirely vibe coded and in very early stages and not worth the time or risk to your system

 Two things that work together, both free and open source:

 1. **The Sump integration** — connects Home Assistant to your aquarium